 By Ishmael Behrhorst

 This time of year, you will notice an influx of New Year's Resolution content in your inbox, on social media, and in everyday discussion with friends and family.
 We want to take a moment to chime in and let you know about an opportunity to give back and support kids in the child welfare system.
-Here are the top three reasons why you should consider becoming a CASA volunteer in 2020.
+Here are the top three reasons why you should consider becoming a CASA volunteer.

 Make New Friends